Count Dracula (1977 film)

 Count Dracula is a British television adaptation of the 1897 novel Dracula by Bram Stoker.
 Produced by the BBC, it first aired on BBC 2 on 22 December 1977.
 It is among the more faithful of the many adaptations of the original book.
-Directed by Philip Saville from a screenplay by Gerald Savory, it stars Louis Jourdan as Count Dracula and Frank Finlay as Professor Van Helsing.
+Directed by Philip Saville from a screenplay by Gerald Savory, it stars Louis Jourdan as Count Dracula and Frank Finlay as Professor Abraham Van Helsing.

 Plot

 Lucy Westenra's sister Mina bids farewell to her fiancé Jonathan Harker, a solicitor travelling to Count Dracula's castle in Transylvania to expedite his purchase of Carfax Abbey and other properties in England.

 On the penultimate leg of Harker's trip, a fellow-passenger warns him not to go to Dracula's castle.
 She gives him her rosary for protection.
 Harker is dropped off at the Borgo Pass in the dead of night, and is picked up a few moments later by the Count's coach.
 At the castle's door, Count Dracula welcomes Jonathan and easily carries his heavy trunk up to his room.
 Jonathan reluctantly agrees to stay for a month.
 Dracula is gracious, but he has sharp fingernails, hair on his palms, and casts no reflection.
 After an encounter with Dracula's brides, Harker finds the Count and his brides' sleeping quarters in a crypt, with their eyes open, yet seemingly unaware of his presence.
 Harker tries to kill Dracula with a shovel to no effect before fleeing the castle.

 In England, Mina and Lucy go to the seaside town of Whitby.
-Among their friends are Quincey Holmwood (Lucy's American fiancé), and Dr. John Seward, who operates a local asylum.
-Among Seward's patients is the madman Renfield, who worships and fears Dracula.
+Among their friends are Lucy's American fiancé Quincey Holmwood, and Dr. John Seward, who operates a local asylum.
+Among Seward's patients is the madman R. M. Renfield, who worships and fears Dracula.
 Mina and Lucy witness a storm in which the ship Demeter goes aground.
 It is carrying Dracula (in the form of a wolf) and many wooden boxes filled with earth from his home.
 That same night, a local seaman is found dead, a victim of the vampire.
 Mina follows a sleepwalking Lucy to the local graveyard and glimpses Dracula embracing her.
 Lucy grows pale and weak; at night in her bedroom, Dracula drinks her blood on several occasions.
 Jonathan, meanwhile, turns up delirious and exhausted in a convent in Budapest.

 Seward summons his friend Abraham Van Helsing from Amsterdam to help with Lucy's strange illness.
 Although Van Helsing recognizes the symptoms and wards her bedroom with garlic, a wolf shatters the window.
 The shock kills Lucy's mother, and Lucy is found pale and nearly dead after another encounter with Dracula.
 Despite Van Helsing's efforts, she dies, but not before displaying signs of vampirism, such as a missing reflection and an uncharacteristic seductiveness and aggression when Holmwood comes to see her in her final moments.